 NCIFund sells participation loans to third parties that do not meet the criteria to be accounted for as sales as NCIFund has not surrendered control of the participation loans sold.
 As a result the participation loans are accounted for as secured borrowings, whereby NCIFund records cash received from the transferee and records a liability to repay the cash to the transferee.
 The transferees have no recourse to NCIFund for failure of the underlying borrowers to pay amounts contractually due.
-The outstanding balance of participation loans sold accounted for as secured borrowings is \$2,815 as of December 31, 2019.
+The outstanding balance of participation loans sold accounted for as secured borrowings is \$8,533 and \$2,815 as of December 31, 2020 and 2019, respectively.